greenstick/myapnea-amia-design-challenge/README.md

 * Animate things!
 Although these days we generally use CSS to do animations you can, in fact, use JavaScript to do this.

-Combine many functions, and you can stream video (like YouTube) and music (like Soundcloud), create an email client application (like Gmail), or even visualize live data streams on a network.
+Combine many functions, and you can stream videos (like YouTube) and music (like Soundcloud), create an email client application (like Gmail), or even visualize live data streams on a network.
+Almost all modern web applications have JavaScript at the core of their user interface.

 ---
 ## **index.html**